-There are two different types of Breathing Space or Debt Respite Schemes available:
+There are two different types of Debt Respite or Breathing Space Schemes available:

 Standard Breathing Space: Available to anyone that hasn’t entered into Breathing Space within the last 12 months.
 It offers legal protection from creditor action, including most enforcement action, additional interest, charges, and general contact for up to 60 days.

 Mental Health Crisis Breathing Space: This type of breathing space is only available to someone currently receiving treatment for a mental health crisis.
 It offers stronger protections and can last as long as the person is receiving treatment, plus an additional 30 days (regardless of crisis treatment length) but can only be applied for with evidence from a qualified Mental Health Professional.

 Do I need Breathing Space?